cpbrands/VerifiedExecution/specifications/VE-001-action-specification.md

 EXECUTION BOUNDARY
 ```

-Everything downstream depends upon the Action retaining a precise, immutable meaning.

-If the meaning of an Action cannot be determined, governed execution MUST NOT proceed.
+If the meaning or cryptographic identity of an Action cannot be
+determined under the required protocol profile, governed execution MUST
+NOT proceed.